chanzuckerberg/cellxgene/server/eb/README.md

     # One or both of the following environment variables needs to be set
     $ CXG_DATAROOT=<location to your S3 bucket>
     $ CXG_CONFIG_FILE=<location to your config file>

+    # Potentially also set envvars for the sercret key.

     $ eb create $EB_ENV --instance-type $EB_INSTANCE \
        --envvars CXG_DATAROOT=$CXG_DATAROOT,CXG_CONFIG_FILE=$CXG_CONFIG_FILE
     ```

-7. Give the elastic beanstalk environment access to the S3 bucket.
+8. Give the elastic beanstalk environment access to the S3 bucket.

     This link may provide some useful information:
     https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-s3-bucket-instance/

-8. Deploy the application
+9. Deploy the application

     ```
     $ eb deploy $EB_ENV
     ```

-9. Open the application in a browser
+10. Open the application in a browser

    ```
    $ eb open $EB_ENV